-Ever wonder how certain decors, crafts or objects turn into a masterpiece bathed in golden glory?
+Ever wonder how certain decors, crafts, or objects turn into a masterpiece bathed in golden glory?
 That’s the beauty and wonder of applying metallic gold leaf sheets or gilding.
+Maybe you are wondering how to use gold leaf or how to apply gold leaf.

 Gilding is considered an old-age craft skill of applying thin sheets of beaten metal (gold, silver, bronze, copper, etc.) to the surface of an object.
-It can be a picture frame, statue or a piece of furniture, to name a few.
+It can be a picture frame, a statue, or a piece of furniture, to name a few.

 Nowadays, this ancient art has taken the decor industry by a storm.
 If you want to join the bandwagon, then you’ve come to the right place.